 after which the insurance certificate will be emailed to the partner and the

-TDSB Central Partnership Office at the same time.
+TDSB Educational Partnership Office.
 Partners are free to obtain

 liability insurance coverage from other vendors.
 However, the insurance